 “I'll never forget my first round of chemo,” she said.
 “Everyone took the time to explain everything they were doing, why they were doing it, and what I should expect.
 They made a scary time less scary.”

-To treat Kathryn’s breast cancer, Dr. Basche and the RMCC team decided on a three-pronged approach that included:
+Dr. Basche and the RMBS team decided on a three-pronged approach to Kathy's breast cancer treatment that included:

 - Chemotherapy.
 After that initial chemotherapy session, Kathryn had six more rounds of chemotherapy that involved four different types of medications.
 Each round was scheduled three weeks apart.
 Initially, Kathryn received what she called “intense chemo” because of the side effects.
 This ended on Jan.
 21, 2020, and she transitioned to “easy chemo” treatments until August 2020.